nplab/DTLS-Examples/README.md

 ## OpenSSL with SCTP support
 In order to run **SCTP** applications via DTLS, OpenSSL has to be built with SCTP support.

+FreeBSD, tested with 12.0 Release, already has builtin SCTP support for OpenSSL.

-Grab the recent OpenSSL version, this example has been tested with OpenSSL 1.1.1a (2019/01).
+Otherwise grab the recent OpenSSL version.
+This example has been tested with OpenSSL 1.1.1a (2019/01).
 Configure OpenSSL to include SCTP support and (optionally) a custom install prefix.
 Build and install OpenSSL afterwards.
 ```